beyondwords-io/legacy-android-player-sdk/README.md

 ...
 ```

-Player provides standard methods, like: `play()/pause()`, `rewind()/fastForward()`, `seekTo()` and so on.
+Player provides standard methods like: `play()/pause()`, `rewind()/fastForward()`, `seekTo()` and so on.

-When you will done with the player you should call the `release()` method.
+When you are done with the player you should call the `release()` method.
 The player must not be used after calling this method.

-## Touching SpeechKit player UI
+## Customising the default player UI

-`SpeechKit player sdk` also conatins UI-component: `PlaybackControlView`.
+The SDK also conatins a UI-component: `PlaybackControlView`.

 ```java
 import io.speechkit.player.PlaybackControlView;
 ```

-To use it, simply instantiate it directly and add to the current view hierarchy, or just add it to your xml layout.
+To use it simply instantiate it directly and add to the current view hierarchy, or just add it to your xml layout.

 Then bind the player and playback control view: